-Asclepias incarnata ‘Cinderella’ is a bit different, in that its nickname says it all—swamp milkweed.
+Asclepias incarnata is a bit different, in that its nickname says it all—swamp milkweed.
 This one prefers moist soil and grows 24”-48” tall in full sun.
-This beauty has pink/dark pink flowers with the “crown tips” of the flowers being white.
-Breathe easy, because this plant smells of vanilla.
-How lovely!
+This beauty has small rose pink flowers in a cluster.
+Breathe easy, because blooms are fragrant!

 Tropical/ Annual Milkweeds